Accessing the STREAMER Module

 Ethernet AoIP → AUDIO STREAM

-- Connect the Ethernet AoIP port to the LAN using a CAT5 UTP cable.
-Factory default is DHCP.
-When connection is successful, the green LED on the RJ45 blinks.
+- Connect the Ethernet AoIP port to the LAN using a UTP CAT5 cable.
+By default, it operates in DHCP.
+When the connection is successful, the green LED on the RJ45 flashes.

-- To find the IP address assigned to the Streamer module, download the Solidyne Multi-Discovery application.
+- To identify the IP assigned to the Streamer module, download the Solidyne Multi-Discovery application.

 Solidyne Multi-DiscoveryIf there is no physical access to the console, you can download the Multi-Discovery tool to detect Solidyne devices connected to the network.

-- Once we access the module, we proceed with configuration.
+- Once we access the module, we proceed with the configuration.

-The 542APC units with STREAMER AoIP expansion include a redirection service that avoids advanced configurations (port forwarding, static IP contracting, etc.).
+The 542APC units with STREAMER AoIP expansion feature a redirection service that avoids advanced configurations (port forwarding, static IPs, etc.).
 The service is provided by third parties.
-Solidyne offers free temporary activation limited to 4 hours of connection.
-Activating redirection- Access the equipment from the LAN.
+Solidyne offers a temporary free activation, limited to 4 hours of connection.
+Activating Redirection- Access the equipment from the LAN.

 - In the SYSTEM menu, open the Internet Access tab.